Southern New Hampshire University: History

+20th century

-The university was founded in 1932 by second-generation Russian Americans Harry A.B.
-"H.A.B."
-Shapiro, an accountant, and his wife, Gertrude Gittle Crockett Shapiro, as an institution focused on teaching business, under the name New Hampshire School of Accounting and Secretarial Science.
+The university was founded in 1932 by Harry A. B. Shapiro, an accountant, and his wife, Gertrude Gittle Crockett Shapiro, under the name New Hampshire School of Accounting and Secretarial Science.
 H.A.B.
-Shapiro died in 1952; there were 25 students enrolled at that time, and his widow, who had increasingly administered the school as her husband's health declined, then ran the school until 1971, continuing as president emerita until 1986.
+Shapiro died in 1952; 25 students were enrolled at that time, and his widow ran the school until 1971, continuing as president emerita until 1986.

 In 1961, the school was incorporated and renamed the New Hampshire College of Accounting and Commerce.
 The state of New Hampshire granted the college its charter in 1963, which gave it degree-granting authority.
 The first associate degrees were awarded that year, and the first bachelor's degrees were conferred in 1966.
-The college became a nonprofit institution under a board of trustees in September 1968, and its name was shortened to New Hampshire College in 1969.
+The college became a nonprofit institution under a board of trustees in 1968, and its name was shortened to New Hampshire College in 1969.

 The 1970s were a time of growth and change.
 The college moved from its downtown Manchester site to the now 300 acre campus along the Merrimack River, at the northern border of Manchester with the town of Hooksett, in 1971.
 Academic offerings expanded with the Master of Business Administration program in 1974, as well as the human services programs adopted from Franconia College, which closed in 1978.

 In 1981, New Hampshire College received authorization from the New Hampshire legislature to offer Master of Science degrees in business-related subjects, as well as Master of Human Services degrees.
-(All human services programs would be transferred to Springfield College in Massachusetts by the end of the decade.)
+(All human services programs were transferred to Springfield College in Massachusetts by the end of the decade.)
 That same year, the college opened its North Campus on the site of the former Mount Saint Mary College, which had closed three years earlier.
 The North Campus became the home of the culinary arts program, which was established in 1983.

-Ultimately, the North Campus was sold, and its academic programs were consolidated back to the main campus.
-This spurred several major construction projects on the main campus in the mid-1990s: Washington Hall, a residence hall; Webster Hall, home to the School of Business; the Hospitality Center, home of the Quill (a student-run restaurant) and culinary arts programs; and Belknap Hall, now home to the Institute for Language Education, the School of Education, and several university offices.
+Ultimately, the North Campus was sold and its academic programs were consolidated on the main campus.
+This spurred several major construction projects on the main campus in the mid-1990s: Washington Hall, a residence hall; Webster Hall, home to the School of Business; the Hospitality Center; and Belknap Hall.
 In 1995, New Hampshire College began offering distance learning programs through the Internet.
 In 1998, the school expanded academic degrees to include a Ph.D. in community economic development and the Doctor of Business Administration.